-Up to now no direct comparisons of the eddy covariance method with results obtained by wavelet analysis and conditional sampling for long-time periods of methane fluxes have been conducted.
-So the challenge of this paper is not only the comparison of both already often-applied methods in relationship to the eddy-covariance method but also to show with two examples that the quality test for eddy-covariance data (Foken and Wichura, 1996) is a good tool to filter non-steady state time series for which the wavelet or conditional sampling tools are alternative flux calculation methods.
+Until now no direct comparisons of the eddy covariance method with results obtained by wavelet analysis and conditional sampling for long-time periods of methane fluxes had been conducted.
+Therefore, the challenge of this paper is not only the comparison of both already often-applied methods in relationship to the eddy covariance method but also to show with two examples that the quality test for eddy covariance data (Foken and Wichura, 1996) is a good tool to filter non-steady-state time series for which the wavelet or conditional sampling tools are alternative flux calculation methods.

-2 Material and Methods
+2 Material and methods

-2.1 Data Basis and Instrumentation
+2.1 Data basis and instrumentation

-The data used for this work was obtained from June to September 2014 at the study site (68.613° N, 161.342° E, 6 m above sea level), which is located 15 km south of the settlement Chersky in the Sakha (Yakutia) Republic, Far Eastern Federal District of Russia and about 150 km south of the East Siberian Sea.
+The data used for this work were obtained from June to September 2014 at a study site located approximately 15 km south of the settlement Chersky (68.613° N, 161.342° E; 6 m above sea level) in the Sakha (Yakutia) Republic, Far Eastern Federal District of Russia, about 150 km south of the East Siberian Sea.
 It is part of the flat floodplains of the Kolyma river and situated in an area of continuous permafrost.
 Climatically the area can be described as continental with a dry, warm and short summer from June to August as well as a long, extremely cold winter.

-An eddy covariance system was running continuously since July 2013.
-The measurements were conducted using the heatable 3D sonic anemometer USA-1 (Metek GmbH, Elmshorn, Germany) combined with a closed-path setup, where the inlet of the gas tube was fixed directly below the sonic anemometer.
-This tube (Eaton Synflex decabon, length 13.8 m, Reynolds number Re > 2300) was connected to the gas analyser FGGA-24r-EP by Los Gatos Research (Mountain View, California, USA) for H_2O , CO_2 and CH_4 , which was installed in a nearby wooden cabin.
+An eddy covariance system has been running continuously since July 2013.
+The measurements were conducted using the heatable 3-D sonic anemometer USA-1 (Metek GmbH, Elmshorn, Germany) combined with a closed-path setup, where the inlet of the gas tube was fixed directly below the sonic anemometer.
+This tube (Eaton Synflex decabon, length 13.8 m, Reynolds number Re > 2300) was connected to the gas analyser FGGA-24r-EP by Los Gatos Research (Mountain View, California, USA) for H2O, CO2 and CH4, which was installed in a nearby wooden cabin.
 The concentration expressed as wet mole fraction in the raw data collected by the gas analyser was converted to dry mole fraction immediately, thus the results are independent of changes in temperature and humidity.
 The aerodynamic height of the USA-1 was 5.41 m above zero-plane displacement due to the existing tussocks.
 The tower was supplied with electric power by a fuel powered generator located at the shore of Ambolyka river, a tributary of river Kolyma.